Fannie Mae Resumes Backing Mortgages in Battery Park City

 BATTERY PARK CITY — The Fannie Mae freeze in Battery Park City is over.

-The government-backed mortgage giant Fannie Mae all but stopped buying mortgages in the neighborhood several months ago, because the firm wanted to review the complicated ground leases unique to Battery Park City.
+Fannie Mae all but stopped buying mortgages in the neighborhood several months ago, because the firm wanted to review the complicated ground leases unique to Battery Park City.
 That made it almost impossible for residents to sell their condos.

-“The Fannie Mae issue is fully resolved and should not be a reason for any mortgages to be denied,” Cavanaugh told DNAinfo Friday.
+“The Fannie Mae issue is fully resolved and should not be a reason for any mortgages to be denied,” Cavanaugh told DNAinfo on Friday.

 Fannie Mae will send letters to 27 banks that write mortgages in Battery Park City to give them the green light on lending in the neighborhood, Cavanaugh said.
 Banks often count on Fannie Mae to buy their mortgages and were holding off on giving out loans in BPC based on Fannie’s concerns.